jayhan94/arrow-playground/README.md

 traditional row-oriented systems.

 # Benchmark
+I use my own macbook m1 pro to do this benchmark whose width of its simd register should be 128.

-The benchmark of my mac-m1-pro laptop shows that arrow's implementation is 25x faster than row-oriented implementation and 5x faster than compiled execution.
+The benchmark shows that arrow's implementation is 25x faster than row-oriented implementation and 5x faster than compiled execution.

 ```bash
 cargo bench